Hulne: Looking back at the ‘Malice at the Palace’ - Austin Daily Herald

 It was all bad and none of it should be celebrated.

-Much like the Chappelle’s Show skit ‘When Keepin it Real goes wrong,’ a lot of people made horrendous decisions to turn the Malice at the Palace from a minor altercation to a full on brawl.
+Much like the Chappelle’s Show skit “When Keepin it Real Goes Wrong,” a lot of people made horrendous decisions to turn the Malice at the Palace from a minor altercation to a full on brawl.

 You have Artest going after a fan after refusing to mix it up with Wallace, you have Stephen Jackson sprinting into a crowd with the idea of throwing haymakers at everyone in his path and you have a security crew that seemed to have checked out mentally in the midst of a blowout that saw many fans leaving their seats.